David Funderburk: Career

+Ambassador

 In 1981, Funderburk was chosen as the U.S. Ambassador to the Socialist Republic of Romania, and served until 1985.
 In Pinstripes and Reds, a book published in 1987, he described the process by which he was nominated and confirmed to be ambassador, as well as aspects of life in Romania during the administration of Nicolae Ceaușescu.

+Senate campaign

 In 1986, Funderburk ran for the U.S. Senate, but was defeated in the Republican primary by incumbent Jim Broyhill.

+Congress

-Funderburk became a professional lecturer and writer in 1988 and was elected as a Republican to the 104th Congress in 1994, coming in as a part of the Republican Revolution.
+After the Senate race, Funderburk became a professional lecturer and writer.
+In 1994, he ran for the U.S. House of Representatives and was elected as a Republican to the 104th Congress, coming in as a part of what became known as the Republican Revolution.
 Funderburk was the first Republican to represent his district since 1901.

 Funderburk was an unsuccessful candidate for reelection to the 105th Congress.
 His defeat was largely blamed on a car accident in which he was involved.
 Witnesses claimed that he was driving but then switched seats with his wife.